codr7/forthy2/README.md

 ```

 ### methods
-Any number of methods may share the same name as long as they take the same number of arguments but different types.
+Any number of methods may use the same name as long as they take the same number of arguments but different types.

 ```
   method foo(Bool) {1}